Alcohol Sensor- Pinout and Interfacing with Arduino

 Fig 5: A pocket alcohol tester

-The primary application of liquors sensors is building alcohol detectors.
+The primary application of liquor sensors is building alcohol detectors.
 Hence, it helps you identify drunk drivers.

 Other applications include background sensing devices and industrial and domestic ethanol gas alarms.